ReliSA/CRCE/README.md

 4. `crce-core-reactor` in `/core`
 5. `crce-modules-reactor` in `/modules`

 On linux, step 3. can be perfomed via `.../third-party$ for d in * ; do cd $d ; mvn clean install ; cd .. ; done`.
 In case of maven error "Received fatal alert: protocol_version", use `mvn -Dhttps.protocols=TLSv1.2 ...` after https://stackoverflow.com/a/50924208/261891.
+Forbidden hack to speed up build: `-Dmaven.test.skip=true`.

 ### Build docker image